-On the dialog [Filtering Setting], input [1] for [Filter] value and select [OK].
+On the dialog [Import Setting], check [Space] for "Delimiters" and input [1] for "Header lines to ignore" and select [OK].

 Set a larger number for the filter value and filter the dataset if the operation is slow because of the high number of data points.
+In this example, Skip rate is set at [1].
 The filter simply skips over the data; i.e., if the filter is one, each data point is read into iRIC, but if the value is two, only every other data point is read in, and so forth.